HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

-In particular, VFD SWMR allows the writer to create and delete both groups and datasets, and to create and delete attributes on both groups and datasets while operating in VFD SWMR mode -- which is not possible in the original SWMR.
+In particular, VFD SWMR allows the writer to create and delete both groups and datasets, and to create and delete attributes on both groups and datasets while operating in VFD SWMR mode -- which is not possible using the original SWMR implementation.

 We say that VFD SWMR is almost "full SWMR" because there are a few limitations -- most notably: